VICTOR-79-APK/Crop-Disease-Detection-ML-Model/README.md

 AWS EC2 / Azure VM

-Then connect your mobile app using the public API URL.
+Then connect with mobile app using the public API URL.

 ---